magedeveloper/dataviewer/README.md

+# Attention!

+Extension 'dataviewer' is outdated.
+Please refer to the new successor ["TypoTonic"](https://github.com/typotonic/tonic)

 # About TYPO3 DataViewer Extension

 Build easy and intuitive TCA-powered records with customizable backend forms on the fly without having to make a new extension.